-For installation instructions for CMS 11 and Commerce 13 and lower, see Installing Optimizely (CMS 11 and Commerce 13).
+For installation instructions for Optimizely Content Management System (CMS 11) and Optimizely Customized Commerce version 13 and lower, see Installing Optimizely (CMS 11 and Commerce 13).

 You can install the desired Optimizely products individually, with or without sample templates.
 This is useful if you want to explore each product and its components in more detail, or build a site from scratch with more control.
 You can also use the Optimizely Foundation reference architecture to get a solution with multiple products quickly up and running.

 Before installing, check the System requirements for Optimizely to ensure that your installation environment has the required components and versions.

 You can order a time-limited demo license for evaluation purposes—see Optimizely License Center (a license is not required when using IIS Express).
 You need a commercial Optimizely license for testing and production environments.